 Bluehost offers unlimited hosting resources.
 This means that you can host unlimited files, and use unlimited bandwidth.
 Remember, however, that they have certain fair usage policies (Bluehost limit).
 But the fair usage policy limit is so high that you will probably find it to be the same as “unlimited”.
-For example, they allow MySql size of 3Gb, and here at ShoutMeLoud we have used only 200 MB after four years of usage!
+For example, they allow MySql size of 3Gb, and here at ShoutMeLoud we have used only 200 MB of database after 5 and half years of usage!

 Unless you are running an auto-script, or auto-blogging, you are very unlikely to reach that limit.
 They have a CPU limit, but again that’s high compared to other hosting services, and in most cases Bluehost will transfer you to a more powerful server if necessary.
 You can read about their unlimited policies and other terms here.

-Compared to other hosting services, I would rate Bluehost’s customer support as 4/5, but their customer support is very prompt.
-You can always get in touch with them via live chat, email or telephone.
+Compared to other hosting services, I would rate Bluehost’s customer support as 4/5.
+You can get in touch with them via live chat, email or telephone.
 In most cases, resolution time is 5-30 minutes, which is an average support time for any shared hosting.

 In a nutshell, for a cost of $4.95/month, Bluehost is a reliable hosting company that is perfect for hosting a small or mid-sized WordPress blog.

 Bluehost also offers a 30-day money back guarantee, so if you are not happy with their hosting, you can cancel your account within the first 30 days and get a full refund!

 I hope this Bluehost review will help you to assess your options for a reliable hosting service.

 You can subscribe to my email newsletter for more reviews and updates.